navvye/VKYD-Cart/README.md

 clone the website
-npm i
+npm i --save
 npm start
-Voila , open it on localhost:3000
+open it on localhost:3000